Asia/Pacific Group on Money Laundering: APG Members

-There are now very few jurisdictions in the Asia-Pacific region that do not participate with the APG as members or observers (including some independent jurisdictions in the Pacific region such as Northern Marianas Islands).
+There are now very few jurisdictions in the Asia-Pacific region that do not participate with the APG as members or observers (including some independent jurisdictions in the Pacific region such as the Northern Marianas Islands).
 French Polynesia and New Caledonia as well as the Wallis and Futuna Islands are dependencies of France and included within the French AML/CFT system – France is an active APG observer jurisdiction.

 The APG is an associate member of the Financial Action Task Force which enables individual APG member-delegates to attend FATF meetings as APG delegates and intervene on policy and operational issues.
 The APG also conducts joint meetings with the FATF and other FATF regional bodies.

 APG Committees

 The APG conducts a large amount of business between its annual general meetings.
 For this purpose, three core committees move APG business forward between annual meetings: